South-Paw/salien-script-js/README.md

 4. Open PowerShell on Windows.
 (Tip: Start > Run > type `powershell.exe` > Enter)
 5. Run `npm install -g salien-script-js` to install this project.
 6. Run the script by typing `salien-script-js --token xxxxxxxx` where `xxxxxxxx` is your token from step 3.

+> ### If you appreciate the script, please leave a star ⭐ on the project!

 ## 😍 How to update the script